magneticio/vamp/docs/content/rest-api/deployments.md

 > Note: A `DELETE` on a deployment with an empty request body will not delete anything.

-The most common way to specific what you want to delete is by exporting the target deployment as a blueprint using the `?as_blueprint=true` parameter.
-You then either programmatically or by hand edit the resulting blueprint and specify which of the clusters or services you want to delete.
+The most common way to specify what you want to delete is by exporting the target deployment as a blueprint using the `?as_blueprint=true` parameter.
+You then either programmatically or by hand edit the resulting blueprint and specify which of the services you want to delete.
 You can also use the blueprint as a whole in the `DELETE` request.
 The result is the removal of the full deployment.

 **example:**